 A: As long as you are actively writing fiction – and not just ‘intending’ to write – the workshop should make sense to you (and you can always ask questions!).
 If you are trying to get started with a practice, though, I recommend beginning with my online self-directed video course, Nine Simple Steps To A Solid Writing Practice.

 Q: What’s your cancellation policy?

-A: Because this class is quite affordable for the focus that you get, all enrolments are final sale.
+A: All enrolments are final sale.
 (Although in the case of an extreme emergency, I might be able to place you in a later class).

-Wild Writing in the Boreal is an annual November writing retreat for beginning and experienced writers, which I co-run with writer Donna Besel.
+Wild Writing in the Boreal is an annual writing retreat for beginning and experienced writers, which I co-run with writer Donna Besel.
 It brings together women for a warm and easy-going weekend of writing, sharing stories, and connecting in the gorgeous environment of Falcon Trails Resort in Manitoba’s Whiteshell Provincial Park.
 Our next retreat is April 28-30, 2023.

-Delicious food, hot-tubs, wood-burning stoves, starry nights, beautiful nature, and our legendary Saturday night sing-a-long (following the open mic reading) and, of course, lots of writing, create a weekend to remember!
+Delicious food, hot-tubs, wood-burning stoves, starry nights, beautiful nature, a raffle draw, and our legendary Saturday night sing-a-long (following the open mic reading) and, of course, lots of writing, create a weekend to remember!

 Praise from past participants

 Wild Writing in the Boreal blew my expectations through the roof!
 The entire weekend was so full of love, honesty, and beautiful writing.
 Both Lauren and Donna are amazing, talented women that we are all lucky to be learning from.
 Never have I felt so grounded at a retreat, and I am walking away feeling knowledgable and motivated. – Kiera Anderson

 Before the retreat, I always thought that writers were “other” people.
 Being a writer was something I didn’t think was attainable for someone like me.
 Listening to other stories that people wrote and sharing helped me realize that I can be a writer. – Marni Fisher